quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part72_n-step_Truncate.md

 :p Why are the diagonal weight vectors renamed as wt instead of using the subscripted form?
 ??x
-The diagonal weight vectors are renamed from \( w^t_t \) to simply \( w_t \) for simplicity and ease of notation.
+The diagonal weight vectors are renamed from $w^t_t $ to simply$w_t$ for simplicity and ease of notation.
 This change does not alter the underlying values but makes the algorithm easier to understand and implement.

 For example:
 ```